python-websockets/websockets/docs/howto/quickstart.rst

     :language: python
     :linenos:

-Using :func:`~client.connect` as an asynchronous context manager ensures the WebSocket connection is closed.
+Using :func:`~asyncio.client.connect` as an asynchronous context manager ensures the WebSocket connection is closed.

 .. _secure-server-example: